We Are Not the Labels We Wear

 So, in my views, I just can't see the point of religious folks being "proud" of their religion, since most of them never contributed in its creation, they got it all "cooked and put on their plate".
 Moreover, many of them shouldn't be proud, because they are only "strong believers" by their words, not their deeds.

 "Together We Are Strong"

 So far I have been trying to impress you with some of many other examples of people using social labels for their identity.
-At this time of elections in the USA I happened to hear one of the candidates throwing a smart slogan at the voters: "Together we are strong".
-What a nice way to get under the skin of all those with insecurity issues - which might as well be the whole nation at these times of terrorist threats and other uncertainties.
+At the time of elections in the USA I happened to hear one of the candidates throwing a smart slogan at the voters: "Together we are strong".
+What a nice way to get under the skin of all those with insecurity issues -- which might as well be the whole nation at these times of terrorist threats and other uncertainties.

-Indeed, what stands behind all this self-identification with labels is an inner need to blend with a mass - to increase our own mass, because that makes us feel more secure.
+Indeed, what stands behind all this self-identification with labels is an inner need to blend with a mass -- to increase our own mass, because that makes us feel more secure.
 As if saying to some invisible and hypothetical threat: "You are not dealing with the little me, but with everybody-of-me, and look, I even got a god on my side".

 Of course, nobody is thinking consciously this way, but it's a part of that 90-something percent of our mental processes that are going on under the scope of our awareness.
 We are mostly social beings out of a need, maybe not so much out of a choice.